There is no perfect cam site. The best cam site for you is the one that fits with your personal vision, personality, and goals.

 I know it’s hard but your whole life is ahead.
 Pick one site to learn the ropes.
 You can grow from there when you’re ready.

 I highly recommend Chaturbate for beginners and experienced models alike.
-Many professionals swear by this platform.
+Many professional cam models swear by this platform.

 You can always switch sites or work on multiple sites as long as you don’t get caught up in studio contracts that prevent you from doing so.